gz/rust-x86/kvmtest/README.md

 ## An example

 This is particularly helpful to test the x86 crate.
-For example say we have function like this:
+For example say we have a function like this:

 ```rust